 Public Transportation in Amsterdam

-The most convenient and affordable mode of involving Public Transport Chip Card also called OV Card which can be easily used on buses, trams, trains, etc.
+The most convenient and affordable mode of involving a Public Transport Chip Card also called an OV Card which can be easily used on buses, trams, trains, etc.

 Some of the popular Travel Cards that can help you are as follows:

 - Amsterdam & Region Travel Ticket

 The most common public transportations include trains, metros, trams, buses, Ferries across IJ, and bike,s or cycle ride (rented) that ranges at really affordable rates starting from €8.50.

 What to Do in Amsterdam on a Budget Travel?

 These are the top 7 things you can do in Amsterdam that are cheap and affordable for any traveler: